skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

 their content directly and helps ensure the site has the most up-to-date information
 - Improved the home and search experience to balance the competing needs of targeted searches with exploratory browsing

+We have since launched a public version of the site.
+Our innovators are grateful that they can now share their work with partners outside the VA, and we continue to hear from VA leadership how proud they are to tell everyone about the Marketplace.
+As one veteran noted: “I had no idea the VA had as many programs as they do.
+The Marketplace is a great resource for Veterans.
+VMET is a program that would have really helped a friend of mine’s son.
+He was a Iraq and Afghanistan war Veteran and ended up committing suicide by cop.
+The police are not always the best ones to deal with those issues.
+FLOW3 is a great program.
+Anything that can speed up the care and treatment is a definite need.
+Naloxone, while it shows is limited currently is one of those programs that hopefully spreads.
+A lot of Vets end up with addiction problems and this could really save lives.
+The stuff you all are working on can really make a difference.”

 {% endcapture %}

 {% capture results %}
 - Delivered an alpha version of the platform within two months
 - Launched a beta version with a small user base in the summer of 2019
+- Launched a public version of the platform in fall of 2021
-- Expanded the number of practices to 119 in total
+- Expanded the number of practices to 177 in total
-- Facilitated the adoption of 100 practices through the platform itself
+- Facilitated the adoption of 158 practices through the platform itself
 {% endcapture %}

 {% include project.html